shaadow09/GQA-OOD/README.md

 ## GQA-OOD construction code

-Scripts for dataset construction from the original [GQA](https://cs.stanford.edu/people/dorarad/gqa/index.html) source will be made available soon.
+Scripts for dataset construction from the original [GQA](https://cs.stanford.edu/people/dorarad/gqa/index.html) source is available in code/.